graphql-python/graphene/docs/pages/docs/quickstart-django.md

 Unlike a RESTful API, there is only a single URL from which a GraphQL is accessed.
 Requests to this URL are handled by Graphene's `GraphQLView` view.

-Additionally, and interface for navigating this API will be very useful.
-Graphene includes the [graphiql](https://github.com/graphql/graphiql) in-browser IDE which assits and exploring and querying your new API.
-We'll add a URL for this too.
+Additionally, an interface for navigating this API will be very useful.
+Graphene includes the [graphiql](https://github.com/graphql/graphiql) in-browser IDE which assists in exploring and querying your new API.
+We’ll add a URL for this too.

 ```python
 from django.conf.urls import url, include